20jam/php-oop/readme.md

 has behaviors, such as walking, talking, breathing, and so a.
 In its basic definition, an object is an entity that contains both data and behavior.

-### What can be seen as an object?
+### What are objects?

-Objects are instance of a class.
-A class holds the methods and properties that are shared by all of the objects that are created from it. a User instance can be create from a User class.
-Although objects share the same code, the can behave differently because they can have different values assigned to them.
+Objects are the building blocks of an OO program, they are basicly instances of a some class.
+A program that leverages OO stlye is basically a collection of objects.
+A class holds the behaviors (contained in methods) and data (properties) that are shared by all the objects that are created from it.

+The behavior of an object represents what the object can do and the data stored within an object represents the state of the object.

 [See cheatsheet](./src/class.php)